MickaelRigault/pysedm/README.md

 - *extract* spectra from cubes.

 ***
-# Running a manual spectral extraction
+# Running a manual spectral extraction (from the shell)

 Here is are some examples to use `pysedm`.